Christina Aguilera: 2018–2021: Liberation and The Xperience

 In May 2019, Aguilera began headlining her first concert residency, Christina Aguilera: The Xperience, a 25-date show at the Zappos Theater at Planet Hollywood Las Vegas which concluded in March 2020.
 In between the residency, from July to December 2019, Aguilera also embarked on The X Tour, which served as the international counterpart to The Liberation Tour, running throughout Europe and Latin America.

-In October 2019, Aguilera released the song "Haunted Heart" from the soundtrack of the animated film, The Addams Family, and her second collaboration with A Great Big World, "Fall on Me", followed a month later.
-The former received critical acclaim from critics, was nominated for Best Original Song in an Animated Film at the Hollywood Music in Media Awards and topped the US Kid Digital Song Sales chart.
+In October 2019, Aguilera released the song "Haunted Heart" from the soundtrack of the animated film, The Addams Family.
+The song received critical acclaim from critics, was nominated for Best Original Song in an Animated Film at the Hollywood Music in Media Awards and topped the US Kid Digital Song Sales chart.
+Her second collaboration with A Great Big World, "Fall on Me", followed a month later.

 In early 2020, Aguilera recorded two songs for Disney's live action remake of Mulan (2020): "Loyal Brave True" – released in March 2020 as a promotional single to positive reviews, eventually being shortlisted as one of the fifteen potential nominees for the Academy Award for Best Original Song – and a re-recording of "Reflection", released in August.
 That year, she appeared on the ABC television special, The Disney Family Singalong and its follow-up, where she performed "Can You Feel the Love Tonight" and "Remember Me" respectively.
 In November of that year, Aguilera signed a new management deal with Roc Nation.

-2021–present: Aguilera and Voltaire residency

-In July 2021, Aguilera performed two sold-out shows at the Hollywood Bowl with Gustavo Dudamel and the Los Angeles Philharmonic.
-She also recorded "The Addams Family Theme", which was featured on The Addams Family 2 soundtrack.
+In 2021, Aguilera recorded "The Addams Family Theme", which was featured on The Addams Family 2 soundtrack.
 In October, she performed "Reflection", "When You Wish Upon a Star" and "Loyal Brave True" for ABC's Walt Disney World's 50th Anniversary special.
 On December 7, 2021, Aguilera was honored with the People's Music Icon honorific award at the 47th People's Choice Awards.

+2022–present: Aguilera and Voltaire residency

 Aguilera released her ninth studio album, titled Aguilera, originally as a double album on May 31, 2022.
 The album paid tribute to different genres of Latin music, and consisted of three separately released parts: La Fuerza, La Tormenta, and La Luz.
 The full album was released in its complete form on September 30, 2022.
 The album was preceded with the singles "Pa Mis Muchachas", "Somos Nada", "Santo" and followed with "Suéltame" and "No Es Que Te Extrañe".
 Aguilera received widespread critical acclaim from music critics upon release, and was placed on several year-end lists by publications such as Billboard and the Houston Chronicle.
 The album was promoted through the EU / UK Summer Series promotional tour, which consisted of five festival shows throughout Europe and three arena concerts in the United Kingdom.
 The promotional tour received critical praise.